spdx/spdx-3-model/model/Licensing/Classes/ListedException.md

 ## Description

-A ListedLicenseException represents an exception to a License (in other words, an exception to a license condition or an additional permission beyond those granted in a License) which is listed on the SPDX Exceptions List at https://spdx.org/licenses/exceptions-index.html.
+A ListedException represents an exception to a License (in other words, an exception to a license condition or an additional permission beyond those granted in a License) which is listed on the SPDX Exceptions List at https://spdx.org/licenses/exceptions-index.html.

 ## Metadata

-- name: ListedLicenseException
+- name: ListedException
-- SubclassOf: LicenseAddition
+- SubclassOf: Addition
 - Instantiability: Concrete

 ## Properties

 - listVersionAdded
-  - type: xsd:string
+  - type: LicenseListVersion
   - minCount: 0
   - maxCount: 1
 - deprecatedVersion
-  - type: xsd:string
+  - type: LicenseListVersion
   - minCount: 0
   - maxCount: 1